Daremonic/payswitch-docs/features/merchant-controls/reconciliation/getting-started-with-recon.md

 <figure><img src="broken-reference" alt=""><figcaption></figcaption></figure>

-In case you face any errors at this stage please contact the Hyperswitch support team.
+In case you face any errors at this stage please contact the PaySwitcher support team.

 ### 3. Reconciliation Reports